 - While the Passover mitzvahs (eating matzah and marror, drinking four cups, telling the story of Exodus) must be done on Passover, dipping the karpas in salt-water may be symbolically done earlier, so you can do that together over Zoom.

-An added bonus: Since the Seder begins after nightfall, which is way past the usual bed-time for most small children, having a pre-Seder Zoom conference on a different day will mean that the kids will be seen by their grandparents when they are not yet over-tired and kooky.
+An added bonus: Since the Seder begins after sunset, which is past the usual bed-time for very young, a suggestion is to have a pre-Seder Zoom conference on a different day.
+That would allow the kids to be seen by long-distance grandparents when they are not yet over-tired and cranky.